 The Research and Assessment Department was established at AEIOU in response to a growing need to demonstrate research outcomes of the program and to meet the Australian Good Practice Guidelines (Roberts & Prior, 2012).
 This department recognises the integral relationship between research and practice as a foundation for Evidence-Based Practice and being quality and research focussed, strategic enablers at AEIOU.

 Research at AEIOU focuses on monitoring and assessing the outcomes of the AEIOU program as well as determining the factors that predict response to treatment and the impact ASD has not only on children but on families.
 This research will provide an evidence-base for AEIOU and will help us to better understand and meet the needs of children and families attending AEIOU, as well as providing world-class information on ASD which will be of benefit internationally.
 Benefit will be achieved through active promotion of AEIOU research via conferences, seminars, publications, and media opportunities.

 High quality assessment is vital to both providing Good Practice (Roberts & Prior, 2012) Early Intervention, and to conducting high quality research.
 Assessment of children and families yields invaluable information about the strengths and needs of children with autism, and is essential for individualising programs for optimal outcomes for each child and their family.
 Assessment is also the foundation of all research and provides the information to develop a database of children for both program evaluation and longitudinal research.

-AEIOU Foundation established the Research Advisory Group, a scientific collaboration between the research and education department at AEIOU and individuals from external agencies who have expertise in autism, and an interest in research relating to the condition.
-The Group oversees and facilitates sustainable research that has the potential to benefit children with autism and their families, and works together to:
+The AEIOU Research and Innovation Committee is a scientific collaboration between the research and assessment team at AEIOU and individuals from external agencies who have expertise in autism, and an interest in research relating to the condition.
+The committee oversees and facilitates sustainable research that has the potential to benefit children with autism and their families, and works together to: